National Civil War Museum

 Lecture in Richmond on September 14th

-August 22, 2011 - Leave a Response
+August 22, 2011 - One Response

 I will be giving a lecture on the Confederate Patent Office at the Museum of the Confederacy at 6:00 to 7:30 PM on September 14.
 This as part of the University of South Carolina Citizens’ School for Science and Technology, in partnership with the Museum of the Confederacy and VCU Science, Technology, and Society lecture series.
 They are asking that you preregister and they are having other weekly sessions, find more information by clicking the cannon link on the left on the main Museum of the Confederacy webpage at: www.moc.org